Simoradz: Etymology

 The name originates from a personal name Siemorad or according to another sources from old Moravian language "sim oradz", meaning to till a land.
-It used to be Germanised as Schimoradz.

 History

 The village lies in the historical region of Cieszyn Silesia.
 It was first mentioned in a written document from 1286 as Semoradz, which recalls the local parson who supposedly read a curse on Henryk IV Probus in the church in Racibórz.
 Around 1300 the village was recolonised from Polish rights to German rights.
 It was again mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Semoraz debent esse XX mansi, de quibus ad ecclesiam ibidem pertinent V) mansi ab antiquo.
 It meant that the village was supposed to pay a tithe from 20 greater lans, while 5(6?) where reserved for a local church since a yore.

 The village belonged initially to the Duchy of Opole and Racibórz and the Castellany of Cieszyn, which was in the process of feudal fragmentation of Poland in 1290 formed into the Duchy of Teschen and was ruled by a local branch of Silesian Piast dynasty.
 In 1327 the duchy became a fee of the Kingdom of Bohemia, which after 1526 became a part of the Habsburg monarchy.
 Until the 16th century Simoradz was owned directly by Cieszyn dukes, then it belonged to noble families.

 Local Catholic parish, undoubtedly one of the oldest in the region, was again attested in an incomplete register of Peter's Pence payment from 1335 as Zimoracz.
 It was again mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of the Teschen deanery as Schimoradz.
 The current Saint James church was built in the 15th century.
 During the Protestant Reformation many of the local citizens changed their denomination to Lutheranism and took over the local church.
 It was returned to Catholics in 1654.
 The first school in Simoradz was established in 1763, and waited to 1793 for a dedicated building next to the church.